KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Preliminaries On Kolomogorov-Arnold Network

 \section{Preliminaries On Kolomogorov-Arnold Network}

-Kolmogorov-Arnold network (KAN) \cite{liu2024kan} is is built upon the Kolmogorov-Arnold representation theorem, which states that a multivariate continuous function can be expressed as a finite number of compositions of univariate continuous functions and the addition operation.
+The Kolmogorov-Arnold network (KAN) \cite{liu2024kan} is built upon the Kolmogorov-Arnold representation theorem, which states that a multivariate continuous function can be expressed as a finite composition of univariate continuous functions and the addition operation.
 While the theorem asserts the existence of such univariate functions, their construction is not straightforward.
-KAN utilizes an $L$-deep multi-layer network structure to learn these functions, where each layer has $W_l$ number of nodes and each node represents a single variable $x_{l,w},\, \forall w\in\{1,\hdots, W_l\},\, l\in \{1, \hdots, L\}$. $W_l$ here represents the width of each layer $l$.
+KAN utilizes an $L$-deep multi-layer network structure to learn these functions, where the $l^{th}$ layer has $W_l$ number of nodes and each node represents a single variable $x_{l,w},\, \forall w\in\{1,\hdots, W_l\},\, l\in \{1, \hdots, L\}$. $W_l$ here represents the width of layer $l$.
 At each KAN-layer $l$, the value $x_{l,w}$ at every node is passed through an activation function $\theta_{l,w^+,w},\, \forall w^+\in \{1, \hdots, W_{l+1}\}$ which are then added to produce the node value at each node $w^+$ in the consecutive layer $l+1$.
 This can be written as

 In a compact matrix form, it can be expressed as,